vexABGC/2023/README.md

 # 2023
-The Vex Anti Bevel Gear Coalation's code repository for 2023
+The Vex Anti Bevel Gear Coalition's code repository for 2023